Veynnz/eshop/README.md

 1. **SOLID Principles I Applied**

+Manually, i only implemented 3 principles which are:

 - SRP (*Single Responsibility Principle*)
   - Removed the extension from ProductController to CarController since they both handle different items.